Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Introduction

+Motivated by these problems{,} we focus on two selected families of control problems on Thick Quantum Graphs that involve magnetic Laplacians and related boundary conditions. {First, }we use time-varying magnetic fields to control the state of the system while we take into account the induced electric fields. {Secondly,} we consider the situation where the state of the system is driven by changing the boundary conditions.
+We prove, under certain assumptions, that these systems are approximately controllable.
+In order to address the problem of controllability we need, in particular, to address the problem of the existence of solutions of the Schrödinger equation with time-dependent boundary conditions, a problem that has its own significance.
+Situations similar to the ones presented here have been considered before in some particular quantum systems \cite{DellAntonioFigariTeta2000,DiMartinoAnzaFacchiEtAl2013,PerezPardoBarberoLinanIbort2015}.

+{ The Hamiltonians considered on this work contain either Laplacians or magnetic Laplacians defined on manifolds with boundary.
+There are different approaches to characterise the self-adjoint extensions of such Laplacians: quasi-boundary triples \cite{BehrndtLanger2012}, the formalism of boundary pairs for positive sesquilinear forms \cite{Post2016} or the use of pseudo-differential operators that allow one construct a boundary triple \cite{Grubb1968}.
+Instead, we will follow the approach in \cite{IbortLledoPerezPardo2015}, which we extended from the case of the Laplace-Beltrami operator to the case of magnetic Laplacians (see Section~\ref{subsec:sa_extensions_quad_forms} for further details). } {In this approach, self-adjoint extensions are parametrised} in terms of unitary operators acting on the space of boundary data.
+These unitaries are suitable to carry representations of the symmetry groups of the underlying manifold \cite{IbortLledoPerezPardo2015a}.
+This fact was used in \cite{BalmasedaDiCosmoPerezPardo2019} to characterise the boundary conditions compatible with the graph structure that we consider here.
 Finally, let us remark that the characterisation of self-adjoint extensions that we use in this work can be used for other differential operators like Dirac operators \cite{IbortPerezPardo2015,PerezPardo2017,IbortLlavonaLledoEtAl2021}.
 Therefore, it is likely that similar results can be proven also in these other situations.
 Moreover, this characterisation is also suitable for numerics \cite{IbortPerezPardo2013,LopezYelaPerezPardo2017}, so that further developments of the control problem with applications to optimal control may also be enabled by the results presented here.

+{ The main contributions of this work are a characterisation of controllability of a quantum system by modifying the boundary conditions, a characterisation of the controllability of charged particles by magnetic fields that takes into account the induced electric field and a new set of models, Thick Quantum Graphs, that can accommodate the above description in dimension higher than one and include Quantum Graphs as a particular case.
+The results about controllability are also new in this latter case.
+In order to prove those results, we have generalised the characterisation of self-adjoint extensions in \cite{IbortLledoPerezPardo2015} to the case of magnetic Laplacians. }